did-app/did-elixir/README.md

 end
 ```

-Create a session controller and add the two new actions.
+Create a session controller to handle updating the users session when a user logs in or out.

 ```elixir
 defmodule MyNotesWeb.SessionController do